-- Coat the rib rack in a slather, then evenly coat with about 1/4 cup dry rub.
+- Prep the ribs: Coat the rib rack in a slather, then evenly coat with about ¼ cup dry rub.

-- Prep the smoker to 275 degrees F with a water drip pan and wood chunks.
+- Prep the smoker and bring up to 225 to 250° F with a water drip pan and wood chunks.

 - Smoke for about 3 hours.
 Check the color.
 If they look beautifully browned, they are ready for sauce.

 - Remove the ribs from the smoker and place on a sheet pan.
-Spritz all sides and apply a coating of bbq sauce on both sides of the rib rack.
-Place back in the smoker for another 15 minutes, then flip for 15 more minutes.
+Spritz all sides and use a basting brush to apply a coating of BBQ sauce on both sides of the rib rack.
+Place back in the smoker for another 15 minutes to 25 minutes to slightly caramelize the sauce.